GenSpectrum/silo-benchmark-ci/docs/help_text.md

 # Essentials

-* Insert: simply force-push your commit from your laptop to your branch `bench_$USER` in the SILO repository on GitHub, where USER is your ssh username here (e.g. "alexander").
-(Alternatively, `evobench-run insert $commit`.)
+* To insert a benchmark job, simply force-push your commit from your laptop to your branch `bench_$USER` in the SILO repository on GitHub, where USER is your ssh username on this server (e.g. "alexander").
+See `remote_branch_names_for_poll` in `~/etc/evobench-run.ron` for more branch configurations.

+  Alternatively, `evobench-run insert $commit`.

+  Note that jobs (same commit *and* parameters), once inserted, will not be re-inserted if pushed again, except the `--force` option on the command line (`evobench-run insert --force $commit`) does it.

-* Aliases
+* Aliases for convenience

     - `list`: watch the job list (runs `watch evobench-run list` with color options, or if options are passed, pipes to less instead;